 If you want to find success with your collection agency, then you need to make sure you understand both the state and federal laws.
 Negligence is no excuse when it comes to being reprimanded for not following these laws.

-Plan Out Your Expenses and Purchase the Necessary Equipment
+3. Plan Out Expenses & Purchase Necessary Equipment

 One problem that many new business owners (regardless of the industry) are constantly making is not understanding the necessary capital needed to make it through the start-up phase.
 This can provide some headaches early on because even if you are able to properly attain all the licenses and meet all the legal requirements, but find out that you don’t have enough funds to even get off the ground, well, then you’ll be in trouble.

 In order to hit the ground running, you need to plan out both capital and operating expenses for the first two to three years (some will say the first one to two years, but it’s better to plan a little further out into the future to ensure you have given yourself a chance to succeed).

 For starters, you’ll need your basic office supplies, internet, computers, phones, in addition to salaries and other employee expenses.

 You should also factor in the cost of marketing or capital to secure a client or purchase an initial portfolio of debt to collect, in addition to the costs of registering your business and acquiring the necessary collection agency licenses and bonds.
 These costs will vary depending on the number of states you plan on collecting in.
 (Remember you must be licensed in the states you plan to contact debtors and not just the state you maintain a physical presence.)